sarahlehman/smalltownkitten/content/post/another-water-war-update.md

 Also I think I might have lost my mind?

-Also ALSO (kind of like a PPS, no?) someone please help me carry this giant ass blue jug into the kitchen.
+Also ALSO (kind of like a P.P.S, no?) someone please help me carry this giant ass blue jug into the kitchen.
 It’s way heavier than the empty ones I am accustomed to carrying.